 - Do not perform vigorous exercise within 30 minutes of test

-- If you are on puffer medications, you may be asked to not take them for a few hours before spirometry.
-Ask your doctor (or the center performing the test) beforehand if this applies to you.
+- If you are on inhaled medications (e.g., puffers), you may be asked to stop taking them for some time before the spirometry test.
+Ask your healthcare provider (or the centre performing the test) beforehand if this applies to you.

 What does spirometry measure?

-Spirometry tells your doctor if your lungs are functioning normally.
+Spirometry testing gives your healthcare provider a lot of information about how your lungs are functioning.
 It does this through different breathing measurements, some of the most common measurements include: